Oregon Section 8 Housing

 The following table shows the current income limits in Oregon.
 These are the income limits necessary to be eligible for Section 8 Housing in Oregon.

-It is important to note that income limits may change from year to year, based on changes in the AMI and other factors.
+Income limits may change from year to year, based on changes in the AMI and other factors.
 Additionally, income limits may vary depending on the specific Section 8 program or funding source being used.

 Fair Market Rents for Section 8 Housing in Oregon